-Being decentralized means that cryptocurrencies cannot be controlled by a single entity and do not rely on a central authority, like governments and banks.
-Financial transactions may occur directly between users (P2P) without the need for intermediaries.
+Being decentralized means that cryptocurrencies can't be controlled by a single entity and don't rely on a central authority, like governments and banks.
+This means that financial transactions may occur directly between users (P2P) without the need for intermediaries.

 Unlike centralized economic systems, the issuance and management of cryptocurrency units are determined by the network architecture, which is based on programmed algorithms and cryptographic proofs.
 In other words, there is a predefined set of rules (protocol) that defines how the cryptocurrency system should operate.